🦉 UnitOwl

 How Many PSI in a Kilopascal?

 One kilopascal (kPa) equals approximately 0.145038 PSI.
 To convert kPa to PSI, multiply the kPa value by 0.145038, or divide by 6.89476.
 The kilopascal is the metric world's practical pressure unit — it is the SI-derived unit that produces manageable numbers for everyday pressures.
 Tire pressure in countries like Australia, Canada, and much of Asia is specified in kPa: a typical car tire at 32 PSI is about 220 kPa.
 Blood pressure monitors sold internationally may display readings in kPa (a normal reading of 120/80 mmHg equals about 16/10.7 kPa).
 Weather services in some countries report barometric pressure in kPa (standard atmospheric pressure is 101.325 kPa).
 Understanding kPa-to-PSI conversion lets you work with pressure specifications from any country and translate between the metric and imperial systems confidently.
+Because many digital inflators can toggle units, knowing the relationship also helps you sanity-check a setting before you start filling or testing.
+It also prevents simple but expensive overfill mistakes on pumps that default to metric mode.
+That extra check is useful whenever a placard, a service manual, and a pump all default to different unit systems.

 How to Convert Kilopascal to PSI